mpv-player/mpv.io/source/guides/bug-reports.rst

 - If ``--no-config`` removes the buggy behaviour, the bug is triggered by a particular set of options.
-Work your way through your config the config file and ad the options manually one-by-one _together_ with ``--no-config`` until you find the smallest set of options that triggers the bug.
-In your bug report you then have to include this ``./mpv [options] file`` call.
+Work your way through your config the config file and add the options manually one-by-one _together_ with ``--no-config`` until you find the smallest set of options that triggers the bug.
+Include the ``./mpv [options] file`` command in your bug report.

 Bugs related to specific files and formats:
 ===========================================